 For best results, users must go beyond data selection and make use of ongoing supervised learning and reinforcement of the model (which, for some AI systems, can be impossible for the user).
 This approach not only refines pattern recognition but also ensures consistent performance.

-After realizing this, I scrapped these ideas and started over by mapping the current workflow of typeface design.
+I quickly realized that I wasn’t designing with my insights in mind.
+I scrapped these ideas and started over by mapping the current workflow of typeface design.
 This would allow me to consider where AI could support the current process.

 The sketching and digitizing stages of typeface design are extensive and may require multiple passes.
 Depending on the designer, the entire set of characters (lowercase, uppercase, numbers...
 26-70ish characters at minimum or in the hundreds depending on the needs of the typeface) may need to be sketched multiple times.